hiveot/hub/runtime/transports/transport-protocols.md

 }
 ```

-Due to the mentioned limitations, and without an applicable use-case, HiveOT does not support the WoT SSE sub-protocol.
+Due to the mentioned limitations, and without an applicable use-case, HiveOT does not currently support the WoT SSE sub-protocol.

 ### Http SSE-SC Sub-protocol

 The HiveOT SSE-SC (SSE shared-connection) sub-protocol defines a way for a single SSE endpoint to be shared by all interaction affordances of one or more web things.

-This is not a WoT sub-protocol and intended to overcome the limitations of the WoT SSE sub-protocol by allowing all interactions for all Things to take place over a single SSE connection regardless whether they use HTTP/1.1 or HTTP/2.
+This is not a WoT sub-protocol and intended to overcome the limitations of the WoT SSE sub-protocol by allowing interactions for all Things to take place over a single SSE connection regardless whether they use HTTP/1.1 or HTTP/2.

 It behaves more akin to the websocket sub-protocol in that event subscription and observe properties requests are posted by the consumer to the server.
 The subscribed events and properties are returned over the single existing connection.
 Just like with WS this adds the need to identify the resource whose information is sent.